LifestreamX/personal-training/README.md

 ## About The App

-[FitForAll] is a Personal training website advertising its self about its services and facility. this website has multiple pages linking to different parts of information.
+[FitForAll] is a Personal training mobile responsive website advertising its self about its services and facility. this website has multiple pages linking to different parts of information.

 ## Screenshots